Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Another recurring pattern is what several postmortems call silent drift.
 The base model, run by an external provider, changes behavior subtly without the team detecting until a sharp user reports it.
 Changes can be style, response length, tolerance of certain input types, or real capability on complex tasks.
 Rarely catastrophic, but they degrade system quality during the time they pass unnoticed.

 A postmortem published by a medical-assistant company describes exactly this phenomenon.
 For roughly six weeks, response accuracy on a subset of clinical questions degraded gradually after a minor model update.
 The system kept working, users hadn’t changed use patterns, and basic availability metrics showed nothing.
-Only by introducing an automated evaluation question bank with expected answers did the team detect the regression and have evidence to demand greater transparency from the provider.
+Only by introducing an automated evaluation question bank with expected answers did the team detect the regression.

-The lesson is that any production system with an external model needs its own evaluation bank run regularly, with expected answers validated by expert humans, and alerts when match rate falls below a threshold.
-Without this mechanism, the team depends on provider goodwill for notification of relevant changes, and experience shows notification is late and incomplete.
+The lesson: any production system with an external model needs its own evaluation bank run regularly.
+Without this mechanism, the team depends on provider goodwill for notification of relevant changes.
+For how to build that bank, see production agent evaluations.

 Pattern three: hidden vendor dependency